eatonphil/databases-intuition/README.md

 # Inserts

-For all variations we're:
+For all variations:

-* Loading 10M rows with 16 32-byte columns per row
 * No indexes (keeps things simple for the database)
 * No disabling fsync or other anti-durability tricks

+And we insert 10M rows of two different sizes:

+* 16 columns, 32 bytes each
+* 3 columns, 8 bytes each

 Caveats to think about:

 * Throughput under sustained load (i.e. not just 10M rows once, but 10M new rows loaded 100 times) may be different/worse
+* PostgreSQL doesn't have a page cache so it's likely incurring many more `write` syscalls for its B-Tree than MariaDB or SQLite

 ## MariaDB LOAD DATA LOCAL